signalfx/signalfx-agent/docs/monitors/conviva.md

 # conviva

- This monitor uses version 2.4 of the Conviva Experience Insights REST APIs to pull `real-time/live` video playing experience metrics from Conviva.
+ This monitor uses version 2.4 of the Conviva Experience Insights REST APIs to pull `Real-Time/Live` video playing experience metrics from Conviva.

-Only `real-time/live` conviva metrics listed [here](https://community.conviva.com/site/global/apis_data/experience_insights_api/index.gsp#metrics)
+Only `Live` conviva metrics listed [here](https://community.conviva.com/site/global/apis_data/experience_insights_api/index.gsp#metrics) are supported.
-are supported.
 The metrics are gauges.
 They are converted to SignalFx metrics with dimensions for the account name, filter name.
 In the case of metriclenses, the names of the constituent metrics and the